incertae-sedis/smof/README.md

 If the start is higher than the end, and the sequence appears to be a DNA sequence, then smof will take the reverse complement.

 `smof subseq` can also read from a gff file.
-However, if you want to do extract many sequences from a fasta file using a gff file as a guide (or other gff/bed manipulations), consider using a specialized tools such as 'bedtools'.
+However, if you want to extract many sequences from a fasta file using a gff file as a guide (or other gff/bed manipulations), consider using a specialized tools such as `bedtools`.

 Biological sequence tools